Christian theological training for any healthcare practitioner

 Is there any financial assistance available to cover the cost of the Flexible CTHC?

 - An education from Duke Divinity School is worth your investment and you do not have to figure out the finances alone.
-All admitted students in the Flexible CTHC program are awarded an Emerging Leaders Scholarship.
-The Emerging Leaders scholarship is for 25% of tuition costs for full-time enrollment at Duke Divinity School.
-Many other internal and external scholarships, as well as federal financial aid in the form loans, make it possible for students to afford Duke Divinity.
+For the 2021-2022 academic year, tuition is $17,200 for tuition and fees.
+All accepted students are granted a 25% Emerging Leaders Scholarship, which makes the total cost $12,900.
+Many other internal and external scholarships, as well as federal financial aid in the form of loans, make it possible for students to afford Duke Divinity.
 FAFSA should be completed for external aid.
 More information can be found in our Financial Aid section.

 All applicants must apply for admission to Duke Divinity School through the online ChooseDuke portal.
 Once in the portal select the “Divinity non-degree” pathway.
 Please visit the divinity admissions page for more information on application requirements and deadlines.